Blendify/blender-manual/blender_docs/manual/editors/movie_clip_editor/tracking/clip/editing/solve.rst

 This provides more information about the possible deformation of the marker in following frames, and such markers can be tracked even if partially occluded (appear and disappear during the time).
-It is only required that two neighbor frames have at least 4 common tracks.
+It is only required that two neighbor frames have at least four common tracks.

 An image can be projected onto the plane with the :doc:`/compositing/types/distort/plane_track_deform` compositing node.